sudipnext/cryptGen/README.md

-# Cryptarithmetic Problem Solver and Visualizer
+# Cryptarithmetic Problem Solver Using Genetic Algorithm and Bruteforce Approach Comparision

 This repository contains a project where I attempt to solve and create a visualizer for cryptarithmetic problems using a genetic algorithm.